commit-live-students/fsdse-techbasics-assignment-2/README.md

 chmod +x Anaconda2-4.3.1-Linux-x86_64.sh
 ```

-Note :: How to install and run Anaconda is covered in next assignments.
+Note: How to install and run Anaconda is covered in next assignments.